karashiiro/gittlz/README.md

 ```sh
 git clone git://localhost/repo.git
 ```

+And that's it!
+Enjoy your Gittlz.

+The Gittlz [Docker image](https://hub.docker.com/repository/docker/karashiiro/gittlz) makes this setup process nearly as simple as it can be.
+The image is based on Alpine Linux, but it includes a full Git installation, which can be used to manually perform operations inside the container. `sh` is available as a basic shell for manual repository setup, if needed.

 ## Authentication
 Gittlz comes preconfigured with no authentication whatsoever.
 All of the optional authentication methods provided